img

 Stage Two: Curate

-Data curation is the active management of data through its life-cycle, interest, and usefulness to your field.
+Data curation is the active management of data through its lifecycle, interest, and usefulness to your field.
 With effective data curation, data discovery, retrieval, and reuse is easier to maintain.
 Because this is difficult to do manually, most organizations rely on management tools managed by machine learning, which automatically stores and standardizes common data models.

 Stage Three: Analyze

 This stage is frequently visited by clinicians because it focuses on identifying trends, tracking changes, and making predictions.
 This is where the data transforms from numbers or findings in a report and into usable, applicable insights.
-In this stage, you compare and contrast the data, and find what’s applicable to your specific patient or scenario.
+In this stage, you compare and contrast the data and find what’s applicable to your specific patient or scenario.

 Stage Four: Act